mehrvarz/webcall-android/README.md

 # WebCall for Android

-[WebCall](https://github.com/mehrvarz/webcall) is a telephony server and a set of web applications for making and receiving calls.
-It is based on WebRTC 1.0.
-WebCall let's you create low latency P2P connections with very high audio quality (Opus 280kbps).
-You can also add video streams at any time during the call.
-WebCall also lets you transfer files in both directions.
-Connections are always e2e encrypted.
-WebCall is selfcontaned.
-There is no use of 3rd party services at any time.
-If you run a WebCall server yourself, you will get a very private telephony solution.

-[WebCall for Android](https://timur.mobi/webcall/android) offers the same functionality as the core WebCall clients do.
-Listed below are some of the extended functionality offered by the Android client.
-[APK Download.](https://timur.mobi/webcall/android/#download)
+WebCall for Android offers the following features on top of the core WebCall package:

+- NFC Connect
+- Ring on speaker
+- Receiving calls while in deep sleep
+- Low battery consumption

+WebCall for Android offers all WebRTC 1.0 based audio/video telephony features provided by the core WebCall client.
+This includes low latency E2E-encrypted P2P communications and support for very high quality audio using the Opus codec (two-way 20-280kbp/s).
+Find out more about [Core WebCall.](https://github.com/mehrvarz/webcall/) Learn how you can run your own selfcontaned [WebCall server.](https://timur.mobi/webcall/install/)
+Even if you only use WebCall for Android, you still benefit from core WebCall, as it allows anybody on the Web to give you a call.
+All they need to know is your WebCall link (your WebCall "phone number").

 ### NFC Connect

-NFC Connect lets you to establish phone calls by touching two devices.
-Once connected the two parties can walk apart and continue the call.
-The other device does not need any special software.
-It needs to support NFC, have a 2020+ web browser and an internet connection (mobile, wifi, whatever).
-So even if you are using the Android version, you do benefit from the Web application, because anybody on the Web can call you.
-All they need to know is your WebCall link (your "phone number").
+NFC Connect lets you establish phone calls by touching two devices.
+Once connected the two parties can split and walk away, while continuing the call.
+The other device does not require any special software.
+It only needs internet (mobile or wifi), NFC and a 2020+ web browser.
+If both devices are connected to the same Wifi network, the call will occur over Wifi only.

 ### Ring on Speaker

-WebCall for Android can play back the ringtone on the loud speaker, even if you have a headset connected to the device.
-This lets you receive calls quicker.
+WebCall for Android can play back the ringtone on the loud speaker, even if you have a headset connected.
+If you intend to use a headset, this feature can simplify picking up calls a lot.

-### 24/7 Operation
+### Receiving calls while in deep sleep

-WebCall for Android lets you receive calls when the device is in sleep mode.
-This is a feature the Web application can not offer.
-It makes the Android variant a better solution for all day operations.
+WebCall for Android lets you receive calls when your device is in deep sleep mode.
+This makes the Android client a much better solution for all day operations.

 ### Low power requirements

-WebCall for Android has very low power requirements when receiving calls in the background.
-It often uses less battery than a regular mobile browser running in parallel in complete idle mode.
+WebCall for Android has very low power requirements while awaiting calls in the background.

+## More info + APK Download

+You can use WebCall for Android as your only phone software (say, on your Wifi-only Android tablet) or as a companion phone solution.
+Find more about WebCall for Android and download the APK [here.](https://timur.mobi/webcall/android)

-## Building the APK
+## Build the APK

 You need Java 11 and Gradle 7.3.3.
-You can build this project by running: gradle build --info
+You can build this project by running: gradle build

 If you only want to build an unsigned debug APK, just outcomment the "release" section under "buildTypes" in "build.gradle".
 If you want to build a signed release APK, add two files "keystore.properties" and "releasekey.keystore" to the base directory.
 The "keystore.properties" should have three entries:
 ```